How can we help?

 Suitsme fosters a culture where it is safe to report that abuse has occurred.
 This means that we protect the confidentiality of those who report, take all reports seriously and ensure a “no wrong door” approach to reporting.

-If abuse or neglect is reported to a support worker, they must inform their manager immediately (within 1 hour of the client disclosing to them).
-Abuse or neglect are a serious incident and the worker must follow the Incident management document.
+If abuse or neglect is reported to a support worker (including allegations), they must inform their manager immediately (within 1 hour of the client disclosing to them).

 Depending on the situation, the client may benefit from having an independent advocate involved.
 Suitsme will always offer any client who has been abused, neglected or made an allegation of the above to an independent disability advocate.

 Suitsme staff can use this link to find an advocate in the client’s local area: https://askizzy.org.au/disability-advocacy-finder